Mathematics and Statistics Student Seminars (MASSS)

 - Enhancing Diversity in Graduate Education (EDGE) is a program "with the goal of strengthening the ability of women students to successfully complete graduate programs in the mathematical sciences, with particular inclusion of women from minority groups."

-Information for many scholarships can be found on GrinnellShare (login required), including Gates Cambridge, Gilman, Marshall, Mitchell, and Rhodes Scholarships.
+The Center for Careers, Life, and Service provides information about many scholarships, including Gates Cambridge, Gilman, Marshall, Mitchell, and Rhodes Scholarships.

 The Budapest Semester in Mathematics program operates on the College International Campus of the Technical University of Budapest, located near the historic city center of Budapest, a city of two million and the nation's capital.
 Hungary has a long tradition of excellence in mathematics education, and the Budapest Semester provides students of mathematics a unique opportunity to study under the tutelage of eminent Hungarian scholar-teachers from Eotvos University and the Mathematical Institute of the Hungarian Academy of Sciences.
 More than 40 Grinnell College students have participated in this program since 1985.